hynek/prometheus-async/docs/twisted.rst

         reactor.listenTCP(8000, factory)
         reactor.run()

-As a slightly more in depth example, the following exposes the application's metrics under `/metrics` and sets up a `prometheus_client.Counter`_ for inbound HTTP requests.
+As a slightly more in-depth example, the following exposes the application's metrics under ``/metrics`` and sets up a `prometheus_client.Counter`_ for inbound HTTP requests.
 It also uses `Klein`_ to set up the routes instead of relying directly on `twisted.web`_ for routing.

      .. code-block:: python